bikemap/BMQuadtree/README.md

 ## `GKQuad` For Overlays

-Let us say you have a track you show on the map as an MKOverlay.
+Let us say you have a track you show on the map as an`MKOverlay`.
 You can access the bounding quad using:

 ```swift